gautambaghel/demo-guide/docs/blackduck-openshift-connector.md

 # Advanced setup (Scan a custom app)

-> :warning: **PLEASE DON”T SCAN HUGE PROJECTS, THIS BD INSTANCE IS UNDER AN NFR AND HAS LIMITED CAPACITY**
+> :warning: **PLEASE DON'T SCAN HUGE PROJECTS, THIS BLACK DUCK INSTANCE IS UNDER AN NFR LICENSE AND HAS LIMITED CAPACITY**

 The objective is to deploy an application of your choice in the synopsys-demo namespace so that the Black Duck connector can scan it.
 In the steps below we'll be using the <https://quay.io/repository/opssighttestorg/ducky-crm> image.